+There are many instances of pipe smoking in the world before the Medwakh.
 The history of pipe smoking dates back to roughly 2000BCE.
 Archeologists uncovered long pipes in Egyptian tombs along side mummies of the pharaohs and the elite class of the time.
-It is presumed that these individuals were buried with pipes so they could enjoy smoking in the afterlife.
-Other ancient cultures that enjoyed smoking recreationally were the Celts, Greeks, Roman, and even some of the Scandinavian Nordic tribes.
+These individuals were buried with pipes so they could enjoy a smoke in the afterlife.
+Other ancient cultures who enjoy recreational smoking are the Celts, Greeks, Roman, and even some of the Scandinavian Nordic tribes.
 Although these people didn’t have access to tobacco during this era, these pipes were used for smoking opium, cannabis, and other medicinal herbs.
-These drugs were both used recreationally and medicinally.
+These drugs were both used for reacreation and medicinally.
 Hypocrites, the father of medicine in ancient Greece, advised those suffering from chronic pain to smoke medicinal herbs for their ailments.

 Tobacco was brought back to the old world in the early 1500’s.
-It spread like wildfire and reached the far east within a generation or two.
-Every culture and tradition developed their traditional smoking pipe.
-In Europe, particularly England and Northern Europe, both the “meerschaum” and “briar” were the pipe style of choice.
+As a result every culture and tradition developed their traditional smoking pipe.
+In Europe, both the “meerschaum” and “briar” were the pipe style of choice.
 This was the short, curved pipe that Sherlock Holmes and other Victorian characters immortalized in popular culture.
 When European settlers made their way to the Americas, the “corn cob” pipe was the choice for these people.
 These pipe styles were short and stout due to the nicotiana tabacum that was smoked from them.
 In the far east, the “kiseru” pipe was dominant.
 This pipe was long and narrow, which resembled the Native American peace pipe.
 This was because a harsh, Asian adaptive rustica strain of tobacco called “thuoc lao” was consumed in these pieces.
 Most cultures had some variation of the tobacco pipe made from clay, bones, metals, or woods.

 In Iran and the Arabian Peninsula the traditional tobacco pipe is the “medwakh”.
 This pipe resembles a Native American peace pipe and Asian kiseru but smaller in length and with a smaller bowl.
 These pipes are used for smoking “dokha”, a high nicotine Arabic tobacco that can be both smooth or harsh depending on the blend.
 The original medwakhs were simple in design and carved from animal bones.
 Goat bones and clay were utilized in the past but are rarely seen today.

-The modern day medwakh has come a long way from the simple design of the past.
-They range in size anywhere from four to ten inches in length.
+The modern day Medwakh has come a long way from the simple design of the past.
+Traditionally,they range in size anywhere from four to ten inches in length.
 Most include a hooked or straight tip providing a symbolic and functional purpose.
-The tip can be cupped in the palm of the hand to shield a match or lighter in the strong desert winds.
+The tip can be cupped in the palm of the hand to shield a match or lighter which shields the flame in the strong desert winds.
 The hooked tips are symbolic of a falcon’s talon and the straight tips are symbolic of the tip of a “dhow”, a small Arabic boat used for sailing the Persian Gulf.
 Although all medwakhs follow this basic design, this is where the similarities end.

 oryx, the smaller desert gazelle is utilized for it’s antlers as well.